The Widom-Rowlinson model: Mesoscopic fluctuations for the critical droplet

 {\it AMS} 2010 {\it subject classifications.} 60J45, 60J60, 60K35; 82C21, 82C22, 82C27.\\ {\it Key words and phrases.} Critical droplet, surface fluctuations, large deviations, moderate deviations, isoperimetric inequalities.

-{\it Acknowledgment.} FdH was supported by NWO Gravitation Grant 024.002.003-NETWORKS, FdH and EP by ERC Advanced Grant 267356-VARIS, and RK by GA\v CR Grant 16-15238S.
-EP was supported by the German Research Foundation in the Collaborative Research Centre 1060 ``The Mathematics of Emergent Effects''.
+{\it Acknowledgment.} FdH was supported by NWO Gravitation Grant 024.002.003-NETWORKS, FdH and EP by ERC Advanced Grant 267356-VARIS, and RK by Czech Science Foundation Grant 25-16267S.
+EP was supported by the German Research Foundation in the Collaborative Research Centre 1060 \emph{The Mathematics of Emergent Effects}.
 The authors acknowledge support by The Leverhulme Trust through International Network Grant \emph{Laplacians, Random Walks, Bose Gas, Quantum Spin Systems}.
 SJ thanks Christoph Th\"ale for fruitful discussions.